The-Migus-Group/authentication-panel/oidc-authentication.md

-The [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) web standards were published in October 2012, and November 2014, respectively.
+The [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) web standards were published in October 2012 and November 2014, respectively.
 Since publication, they have increased with a marked pace and have claimed wide adoption with extensive _'real-world'_ data and experience.
-The strengths of the protocols are now clear, however, in a changing eco-system where privacy and control of digital identities are becoming more pressing concerns, it is also clear that additional functionality is required.
+The strengths of the protocols are now clear; however, in a changing eco-system where privacy and control of digital identities are becoming more pressing concerns, it is also clear that additional functionality is required.